Gisenyi Guide: What to See Beyond Lake Kivu

 Support local: Many artisans are war survivors, single mothers, or youth supported by NGOs.

-- Fried Sambaza (tiny fish from Lake Kivu)
+• Fried Sambaza – Tiny fish from Lake Kivu, crisp and delicious

-Where to go: Try Calafia Café, Tamtam Restaurant, or Munezero Grill for great local food with a view.
+Try: Calafia Café, Tamtam Restaurant, and Munezero Grill for great food with a view.

 Affiliate Disclaimer: This post contains affiliate links.
-I may earn a small commission at no extra cost to you.
+We may earn a small commission at no extra cost to you.
+Thank you for supporting RwandaTrip.com.